Market Analysts see The Walt Disney Company [DIS] falling to $200. Time to buy?

 Wolfe Research have made an estimate for The Walt Disney Company shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on November 11, 2021.
 While these analysts kept the previous recommendation, UBS dropped their target price from $220 to $205.
 The new note on the price target was released on November 11, 2021, representing the official price target for The Walt Disney Company stock.
 Previously, the target price had yet another drop from $230 to $220, while JP Morgan kept a Overweight rating on DIS stock.
 On November 11, 2021, analysts decreased their price target for DIS shares from 218 to 209.

-The Walt Disney Company [DIS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.63.
-With this latest performance, DIS shares dropped by -5.86% in over the last four-week period, additionally sinking by -15.58% over the last 6 months – not to mention a drop of -15.28% in the past year of trading.
+The Walt Disney Company [DIS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.72.
+With this latest performance, DIS shares gained by 0.96% in over the last four-week period, additionally sinking by -13.46% over the last 6 months – not to mention a drop of -12.05% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and The Walt Disney Company [DIS] shares currently have an operating margin of +5.55 and a Gross Margin at +25.61.
 The Walt Disney Company’s Net Margin is presently recorded at +3.00.